History Of The African American Spirituals Series:

 He demonstrates and explains the unique rhythmic cadence within the spirituals.
 Besides the spirituals rhythmic sound, similar to ancient mantras these songs were used as a path away from the pain and suffering you are experiencing on your human journey.
 With the enslaved family structure always in imminent peril of being torn apart without warning, the spirituals provided a semblance of structure and a support system no one could take from them.
 The spirituals gave them hope & courage to believe in the concept of freedom for all people.
 A spiritual is more than music it is a personal experience and journey for every person listening or singing it.
 The fact is, the slaves created the spirituals not to be great music.
 The slaves created the spirituals to change your life.

-Knowing the history of these songs is an essential part of our understanding who we are evolving into as Americans.
-I also talk and sing about how in our history these humble songs were transformed into freedom songs during the Civil Rights Movement of the 1950’s and 1960’s.
-The spirituals are also the foundation and inspiration for multiple American musical art forms including Blues, Jazz, R & B, Rock and Roll, Gospel and Hip Hop.
-This interactive program also includes communal singing and making time for discussing any questions you might have.
+Knowing the history of these songs is an essential part of understanding who we are evolving into as Americans.
+Calvin also talks and sings about how in our history these humble songs were transformed into freedom songs during the Civil Rights Movement in the 1950’s and 1960’s.
+These interactive programs also includes the opportunity for communal singing and making time for discussing any questions you might have.
 Each show is one hour plus 20 minutes for Q & A. Calvin is very generous with his time and will accommodate all questions if it goes over the 20 minutes.